tan92hl/Complex-Question-Answering-Evaluation-of-GPT-family/answers_from_models/readme.md

 # Introduction

 Below this folder are answers to questions classified according to models.
-Our comparison models include davinci1, davinci2, davinci3, and T5 models.
+Our comparison models include Chatgpt, davinci1, davinci2, davinci3 , (from [OpenAI Models](https://platform.openai.com/docs/models/overview)) and T5 models.
 Each model folder contains answers to eight data sets under this model.
 The format of the answers is :

 index '\t' question '\t' answer